ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/SYSTEM_ARCHITECTURE.md

 *   **Primary Residue**: Visual and spectral data are ingested dynamically using Chebyshev-mode arrays supporting `unified_spectral_signature`, `image_fingerprint`, and `audio_harmonics`.
 *   **Hardware-Perceptual Coupling**: The baseline energy ($T_0$) of the luminance residue is directly coupled to hardware $t_{RFC}$ stall intensity.
-*   **Spectral Reshaping & BWT Reordering**: 1D spectral and harmonic residues are first sorted using a **Burrows-Wheeler Transform (BWT) inspired reordering** to group similar value regions, maximizing spatial structure.
+*   **Spectral Reshaping & BWT Reordering**: 1D spectral and harmonic residues are first sorted using a **Burrows-Wheeler Transform (BWT) inspired reordering** [NOT IMPLEMENTED] to group similar value regions, maximizing spatial structure.
 They are then padded reflectively and reshaped into 2D **Spectral Landscapes** within the `GyroidicCodec` for non-commutative collisions.
 *   **Frame Continuity Retention**: Video breather modes preserve frame continuity variance outlier maps by relaxing the temporal covariance sparsification threshold from `0.90` to `0.50` in the video parser.

 ### 7.3 Ouroboros Shadow Fossilization (Phase 6.3 Update)